dbulnes/stellar-ledger-api/README.md

 ## Browser support

 The ledger stellar app supports communication over u2f and so does this javascript library.
-Browsers that support u2f are Google Chrome version 38+ and Opera version 40+.
+Browsers that support u2f are Google Chrome version 38+, Firefox 57+, and Opera version 40+.

 First browserify the library: